onflow/flow/flips/20211007-transaction-fees.md

 The effort cost factors <img src="https://render.githubusercontent.com/render/math?math=f_i"> and <img src="https://render.githubusercontent.com/render/math?math=f_c"> are used to change the cost of transaction fees over time, and should be changed depending on how much load the network is under.
 If the execution or verification nodes are struggling to execute all of the transactions, the computation effort cost factor should be increased.
 If the network finds it difficult to create collections from all the transactions coming in, but the execution nodes are still fine, the computation effort cost factor should be increased.

-Adjusting the effort cost factors should be done with an automatic process that responds to the network load.
-But this does not need to be done right away.

 They should be defined on a smart contract and adjustable via the service account.
 They should be accessible for everyone to read.

 Another reason to tweak the cost factors is that over time some parts of the code will get optimized so the same amount of effort will get cheaper to handle.
 An example would be that if execution of transactions became 10% faster because of optimizations, the computation effort cost factor could be reduced by 10%.

 A potential third use of the effort cost factors would be to keep the cost of transaction stable according to the USD value of flow.
 This would require a periodic job to run, check the USD value of FLOW and update the cost factors to account for any changes.
 This would allow for the average transaction fees to stay relatively close to a set USD value.

+### Fee effort cost factors automation (surge pricing)

+A mechanism would be in place to increase the price of transactions if the network is experiencing load.
+This would be done by increasing one or both of the fee effort cost factors.
+This would incentivise users that can wait before sending their transaction to do so.

 ### Dynamic inclusion effort